MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-identities-azure-cli.md

 ---
-title: Use Azure CLI to manage Azure managed identities | Microsoft Docs
+title: Use Azure CLI to manage Azure identities | Microsoft Docs
-description: Find Azure CLI reference commands that manage Azure managed identities ms.date: 09/22/2023 ms.topic: conceptual ms.service: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
+description: Find Azure CLI reference commands that manage the identity of Azure resources ms.date: 08/20/2024 ms.topic: conceptual ms.service: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
 keywords: az login, authentication types, authentication methods, azure, cli login, az login powershell, cli login, sign in, azure cli
 ---

-# Work with identities using the Azure CLI
+# How to work with Azure identities using the Azure CLI

 There are many Azure CLI reference commands that help you to work with Azure identities.
 This article provides a list of Azure CLI commands and the quickstart, how-to guide or tutorial that shows the use of the command.